-Our offices are located at 500 Park Avenue, 5th Floor, New York, New York 10022, and our telephone number is (212) 993-1670.
+Our offices are located at 500 Park Avenue, New York, New York 10022, and our telephone number is (212) 993-1670.

+THE OFFERING

+Common Stock Offered by the Selling Shareholders

+2,965,000 shares.

+Common Stock Currently Outstanding

+Approximately 36,235,844 shares.

-THE OFFERING Common Stock Offered by the Selling Shareholders 27,327,475 shares Common Stock Currently Outstanding Approximately 33,030,641 shares.
-Use of Proceeds We will not receive any proceeds from the sale of the shares of common stock covered by this prospectus.
-Distributions To the extent that we have income available, we intend to distribute quarterly dividends to our stockholders.
+Use of Proceeds

+We will not receive any proceeds from the sale of the shares of common stock covered by this prospectus.

+Distributions

+To the extent that we have income available, we intend to distribute quarterly dividends to our stockholders.
 The amount of our dividends, if any, will be determined by our board of directors.
 Any dividends to our stockholders will be declared out of assets legally available for distribution.
-Our first quarterly dividend of \$0.34 per share was paid on April 1, 2010 to holders of record as of March 18, 2010.
-On May 4, 2010, the Board of Directors declared a dividend of \$0.60 per share payable on July 2, 2010 to stockholders of record on June 17, 2010.
-Shares offered in this prospectus will be entitled to receive this dividend payment.
-We anticipate that the dividend will be paid from post-offering taxable earnings, including interest and capital gains generated by our investment portfolio.
-However, if we do not generate sufficient taxable earnings during the year, the dividend may constitute a return of capital.
 The specific tax characteristics of our dividends will be reported to shareholders after the end of each calendar year.

+Taxation

-Taxation We intend to elect to be treated for federal income tax purposes, and intend to qualify annually thereafter, as a RIC under Subchapter M of the Code.
+We intend to elect to be treated for federal income tax purposes, and intend to qualify annually thereafter, as a RIC under Subchapter M of the Code.
 As a RIC, we generally will not have to pay corporate-level federal income taxes on any ordinary income or capital gains that we distribute to our stockholders as dividends.
 To obtain and maintain our RIC tax treatment, we must meet specified source-of-income and asset diversification requirements and distribute annually at least 90% of our ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any.
+See "Distributions" and "Material U.S. Federal

+Income Tax Considerations" in this prospectus.

-See "Distributions" and "Material U.S. Federal Income Tax Considerations."
-Investment Advisory Fees We pay Solar Capital Partners a fee for its services under the Investment Advisory and Management Agreement consisting of two components - a base management fee and an incentive fee.
+Investment Advisory Fees

+We pay Solar Capital Partners a fee for its services under the Investment Advisory and Management Agreement consisting of two components - a base management fee and an incentive fee.
 The base management fee is calculated at an annual rate of 2.00% of our gross assets, which includes any borrowings for investment purposes.
 The incentive fee consists of two parts.
 The first part is calculated and payable quarterly in arrears and equals 20% of our "pre-incentive fee net investment income" for the immediately preceding quarter, subject to a preferred return, or "hurdle," and a "catch up" feature.
+The second part is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory and Management Agreement) in an amount equal to 20% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.
+See "Investment Advisory and Management Agreement" in this prospectus.